If you have any questions about the club or if you’re thinking of joining please contact: [email protected]

 Other differences in training and diving practices are detailed in this document

-Why not come down and meet us on a club night to have a chat, get to know us a bit and ask us any questions?
-You can meet us either in the club room (from 7), poolside (from 8) or in the pub (from 9).
+Why not come down and meet us on a club night?
+You can get to know us a bit, ask us any questions or just chat about diving.
 Do let us know if you’re thinking of coming down so we can make sure that someone is there to welcome you and make sure you find out everything you need to know.
 Depending on when in the year you join, it could be that our dive trips are mostly booked up already.
 Before joining it might be worth having a look through our diving calendar at the trips you’re interested in and then checking with us that there are spaces.

 If you’re not yet a BSAC member, then the easiest way to pay is through the BSAC website.
 That will get you membership of both BSAC and our branch in one go.
 Follow these instructions.